FreePhil/IdentityServer4.HybridFlow.NoConsent/README.md

 ### Remarks:

 Console client uses Client Credential flow to make API call.
+Hence no "sub" claim in the token.
+MVC client login is on behalf of the user so the token does have "sub" claim.